cyberark/zBang/README.md

 Organizations and red teamers can utilize zBang to identify potential attack vectors and improve the security posture of the network.
 The results can be analyzed with the graphic interface or by reviewing the raw output files.

-More details on zBang could be found in the Big zBang Theory blog post by Asaf Hecht [@Hechtov](https://twitter.com/Hechtov): https://www.cyberark.com/threat-research-blog/the-big-zbang-theory-a-new-open-source-tool/
+More details on zBang could be found in the Big zBang Theory blog post by [@Hechtov](https://twitter.com/Hechtov): https://www.cyberark.com/threat-research-blog/the-big-zbang-theory-a-new-open-source-tool/

 **The tool is built from five different scanning modules:**